wmhunt1/StoreApp/README.md

 * View order history of location
 * View location inventory
 * The customer should be able to purchase multiple products
-* Order histories should have the option to be sorted by date (latest to oldest and vice versa) or cost (least expensive to most expensive)
+* Order histories should have the option to be sorted by date (latest to oldest and vice versa) or cost (least expensive to most expensive) : Check
 * The manager should be able to replenish inventory

 ## Models: